-- (a) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (b) Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 Not Applicable; - (c) Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (d) Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 Not Applicable; - (e) Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 Not Applicable; - (f) Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 Not Applicable; - (g) Securities and Exchange Board of India(Issue and Listing of Non-Convertible and Redeemable Preference Shares) Regulations, 2013 Not Applicable; - (h) Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; and circulars/ guidelines issued thereunder; and based on the above examination, We hereby report that, during the Review Period: - (a) The listed entity has complied with the provisions of the above Regulations and circulars/ guidelines issued thereunder. - (b) The listed entity has maintained proper records under the provisions of the above Regulations and circulars/ guidelines issued thereunder insofar as it appears from my/our examination of those records. - (c) There was no instances of actions taken against the listed entity/ its promoters/ directors/ material subsidiaries either by SEBI or by Stock Exchanges (including under the Standard Operating Procedures issued by SEBI through various circulars) under the aforesaid Acts/ Regulations and circulars/ guidelines issued thereunder; - (d) There was no observations for which listed entity had to take any actions to comply with the observations made in previous reports:
+- I. Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - II.
+Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (Not Applicable to the Company during the audit period) - III.
+Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - IV.
+Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (Not Applicable to the Company during the audit period) - V. Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; (Not Applicable to the Company during the audit period) - VI.
+Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; (Not Applicable to the Company during the audit period) - VII.
+Securities and Exchange Board of India(Issue and Listing of Non-Convertible Redeemable Preference Shares) Regulations,2013; (Not Applicable to the Company during the audit period) - VIII.
+Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - IX.
+Securities and Exchange Board of India (Delisting of Equity Shares) Regulations,2009; (Not Applicable to the Company during the audit period) - X. Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations,1993 regarding the Companies Act and dealing with client;